jbleuzen/Pico-Private/README.md

 4. Open the `pico_private_pass.php` file and insert your users and theirs password,
 5. **REMOVE admin user**.

+Pico executes plugins by alphabetical order.
+If we want to protect all our URLs even those generated from plugins, we must execute Pico Private first.
+In order to execute Pico Private first, it's a good idea to prepend the folder's name with an underscore like `_pico_private`.

 ## How it works